Concentration and fluctuations of sine-Gordon measure around topological multi-soliton manifold: Proof of Theorem

 \noi This implies that soliton centers $\xi_1,\dots,\xi_{Q}$ are evenly spaced, dividing the interval $[-\cj L_\eps, \cj L_\eps]$ into $Q + 1$ equal parts of length $\tfrac{2\cj L_\eps}{Q + 1}$.

 \end{proof}

-\begin{ackno}\rm H.S. gratefully acknowledges financial support from an NSF grant (CAREER DMS-2044415).
+\begin{ackno}\rm K.S. would like to thank Hendrik Weber for pointing out helpful references.
+H.S. gratefully acknowledges financial support from an NSF grant (CAREER DMS-2044415).
 The work of P.S. is partially supported by NSF grants DMS-1811093, DMS-2154090, and a Simons Fellowship. \end{ackno}